What is UPSC Exam?

 How many Attempts for UPSC 2023?

 UPSC has mentioned the number of attempts each candidate can take.
-The UPSC attempts for various categories is mentioned below:
+The UPSC attempts for various categories are mentioned below:

 UPSC Exam Centre List

 The officials announce the Exam Centre for UPSC Exam every year on the official website.
 The complete list of the exam centres for the UPSC exam 2023 is announced with the notification.
 Applicants must select their preferred test centres through the application form-filling process.
 The Commission provides distinct UPSC Exam centres for the prelims and Mains stages.
 Applicants can also visit the official website to avail of the option of centre change for UPSC 2023.